omarieclaire/clojure-scala-cantrips/README.md

 ## Intro - *let’s get started*

-Clojure and Scala, both being laguages that run on jvm, have a common denominator.
-That is the java byte code.
+Clojure and Scala, both being laguages that run on JVM, have a common denominator.
+That is the Java byte code.
 In order to use a Scala library from Clojure code we need to know two things;
-  * How does a Scala api manifest itselfs in java byte code
+  * How does a Scala api manifest itselfs in Java byte code
-  * How to consume a java api from Clojure code
+  * How to consume a Java api from Clojure code

-The internals of Scala to java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
-The knowledge about Clojure - java interoperability is drawn from [its documentation](https://clojure.org/reference/java_interop).
+The internals of Scala to Java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
+The knowledge about Clojure - Java interoperability is drawn from [its documentation](https://clojure.org/reference/java_interop).
 All of the examples shown in this document are put together based on these two resources.

 #### Who is this document for?

 This document covers the basic usecases of Clojure - Scala interoperability.
-People who want to learn about how the Scala structures are represented in java and how the Clojure code interacts with them would be interested.
+People who want to learn about how the Scala structures are represented in Java and how the Clojure code interacts with them would be interested.

 #### Why?